Welcome! This page is designed to provide Class Advisors with important resources and answers to frequently asked questions.

 Class Advisors are responsible for taking attendance in Homeroom and all core courses.
-All sheets should be turned into the staff office immediately following class.
+All attendance should be turned into the staff office immediately following class.

 Please see Homeroom for more information.

-6. How do attendees access handouts?
+6. How do attendees access presentations and handouts?
 Will they be provided in class?
 Are attendees required to print them out?

-7. Are attendees allowed to use laptops in class?
+7. Are attendees allowed to use laptops, tablets, phones, and other handheld devices in class?

 Yes, electronic technology is allowed for classroom purposes to enhance learning.

-8. What social media outlets is Institute involved in?
+8. In what social media outlets is Institute involved?

 Facebook and Twitter are both excellent ways to receive up-to-date information about the program and stay connected.
 All are encouraged to become a fan of Institute’s Facebook page and/or to tweet at Institute @IOMeducates on Twitter using the hashtag #IOMeducates.
-We also recommend that people join Institute’s LinkedIn group, in addition to following the IOM Blog, and following us on Instagram (username IOMeducates).
+It is also recommended to join Institute’s LinkedIn group, in addition to following the IOM Blog, and following us on Instagram (username IOMeducates).

 9. Is graduation required for attendees?